 New!
 My eBook, The Complete Guide to Milky Way Photography, is now available!
 This 300+ page book covers post-processing in depth, along with many other topics related to Milky Way photography.
-The article below is somewhat out of date, but the book is always up-to-date.
+The article below walks through the basics, but the book is much more in-depth.
 It’s a wonderful resource for learning to shoot the Milky Way.
 Take a look!

 For this article, I'm going to walk you through my post-processing workflow for a Milky Way photo done as a single shot, with no stacking, tracking, or blending (I'll cover those later).
 This is the most common type of Milky Way photo because it's really easy and accessible - just point, shoot, and process.
 Even for those that are familiar with some of the more advanced techniques, single-shot photos can still be really useful in some situations.
 It's also a great foundational place to start before learning the more advanced techniques.

-The photo we're going to work with is one of my favorites - Milky Way over Mt.
-Rainier.
+The photo we're going to work with is probably similar to some of the Milky Way photos you have taken.
 Here's a before and after so you can see what we're working with:

 Ready to follow along?
 Let's get started!